A topic from the subject of Biochemistry in Chemistry.

 Basic Concepts

-• Function of Mitochondria: The main function of mitochondria is to produce energy in the form of ATP.
-This process is called oxidative phosphorylation, and it involves the transfer of electrons through a series of protein complexes in the inner mitochondrial membrane.
+• Function of Mitochondria: The main function of mitochondria is to produce energy in the form of ATP (adenosine triphosphate).
+This process is called oxidative phosphorylation, and it involves the transfer of electrons through a series of protein complexes in the inner mitochondrial membrane, coupled with proton pumping to generate a proton gradient across the inner membrane, which drives ATP synthesis by ATP synthase.

-• Regulation of Mitochondria: The activity of mitochondria is regulated by a variety of factors, including oxygen levels, ATP levels, and calcium ions.
+• Regulation of Mitochondria: The activity of mitochondria is regulated by a variety of factors, including oxygen levels, ATP levels, calcium ions, and nutrient availability.
+Regulation also occurs at the levels of gene expression and protein modification.

 Equipment and Techniques